Business Analysis and Managerial Action

 Master's Programme in Business and Management - specialisation Marketing, International Business, Organisation.
 Master's Programme in Accounting and Financial Management - specialisation Financial Accounting, Management and Control, Financial Management.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in business studies.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+Proficiency in English.

 In a complex and dynamic business environment, it is important, yet at the same time difficult for managers to analyse and make sense of their organisation and its environment.
 Managers are dependent upon analyses to create knowledge for making decisions and developing strategies.
 Concepts like "Analytical Era", "Evidence-based Management" and "Management by Facts" are expressions for an increased interest in analytical processes.
 However, analytical processes are sometimes weakly associated with managerial decisions, making them irrelevant for organisational action.
 This is often due to organisational complexity and restrictions in human perception.
 This course develops and explores the role of analyses in managerial decision-making processes.
 Special consideration is given to the role of information technology in this process.